 Electrical and Electronics Installers and Repairers for Transportation Equipment

 Recruiter.com helps professionals in electrical or electronics transportation equipment installer or repairer careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Also known as:

 Locomotive Electrician, Marine Electronics Repairer, Marine Electronics Technician

 |Level of responsibilities||

 |Communication with others||

 |Exposure to job hazards||